I can’t save money, because how can I save money with no money? Click to find common reasons for not saving money, plus how to fix them.

 You’re actually talking to someone who prides herself on being able to get others to save MUCH more money than they ever thought possible (in fact, I call it “saving beyond your means” — because I want people to save beyond their means, not spend beyond their means).

-But first up?
-We have to talk about common reasons why saving money is hard to do.
+First up?
+We have to talk about common reasons for not saving money.

 You would think that there are only two reasons why it’s sometimes difficult to save money:

 - You don’t make enough money to save money.

 - You spend too much money to save money.

 But guess what?
 There are at least six reasons why it’s hard to save money.

 Let’s tackle this issue further, because once you see some of these reasons, you’re going to get clarity not only around your own situation with struggling to save money, but around how to FIX it.

 How can I save money when I barely make anything?

 I hesitated to make this my first reason for why people don’t save money, because I don’t want someone who DOES earn enough to use it as an excuse.

 However, I get asked this question pretty regularly, and I do believe that this is the case for a small percentage of people.